aksalj/ffmpeg-android/libmp3lame/README.md

 LAME
 ====

-See [http://developer.samsung.com/android/technical-docs/Porting-and-using-LAME-MP3-on-Android-with-JNI](http://developer.samsung.com/android/technical-docs/Porting-and-using-LAME-MP3-on-Android-with-JNI) to build for Android
+See [this document](http://developer.samsung.com/android/technical-docs/Porting-and-using-LAME-MP3-on-Android-with-JNI) for info on how to easily build LAME for Android.